PolusAI/bfio/docs/source/Examples/Converter.rst

 to convert an arbitrarily large image on a resource constrained system.
 This is done by reading/writing images in subsections and controlling the number of threads used for processing.
-Both the BioReader and BioWriter use multiple threads to read/write data, one thread per tile individual tiles.
+Both the BioReader and BioWriter use multiple threads to read/write data, one thread per tile on individual tiles.
 By default, the number of threads is half the number of detected CPU cores, and this can be changed when a BioReader or BioWriter object is created by using the ``max_workers`` keyword argument.